DOT Guidance on Compliance with Drug and Alcohol Testing

 Drug and Alcohol Program Process and Fees Through The Township Officials of Illinois/Midwest Truckers

 When a township joins or a new driver is added, the driver must have a CDL license.
-Each driver is charged a current fee of $90.00 for a random slot.
 This slot fee covers any random tests administered for the calendar year (January 1 through December 31) whether the driver is selected once or several times.
 This slot fee is transferable should a driver leave and another driver be hired during that current calendar year.
 (This fee is renewable each year and you are billed sometime in late October or November of the prior year.)
 However, all new drivers are subject to a pre-drug test unless an Attachment B form is filled out by the previous employer confirming the driver:

 - Is currently enrolled in another drug and alcohol testing program with another company that conforms with CDL driver federal regulation or;